cefqrn/jpeg-decoder/README.md

 # jpeg-decoder
 A jpeg decoder originally made to solve a [Kattis problem](https://open.kattis.com/problems/coincounter).

 The examples are my own images.
-[Krita](https://krita.org/en/) was used to scale them and remove their chroma subsampling.
+[Krita](https://krita.org/en/) was used to scale and remove chroma subsampling from the `no_subsampling` examples.
+[FFmpeg](https://ffmpeg.org/) was used otherwise.

 ## Usage
 `./bin/test <file>`